rorm-orm/rorm/docs/docs/index.md

-# DORM Documentation
+# DRORM Documentation

-DORM is an orm (object-relation-manager) for dlang.
+DRORM is a multilanguage orm (object-relation-manager).

 It is heavily inspired by the excellent orm of the django webframework.